-During the therapy session, the EMDR certified therapist typically has the patient reflect on the specifics of a traumatic experience that has shown to cause the most stressful and emotional reaction.
+During the therapy session, our EMDR certified therapists based in San Diego, CA typically has the patient reflect on the specifics of a traumatic experience that has shown to cause the most stressful and emotional reaction.
 This is done all while following the therapist’s hand motions with their eyes.

 The therapist would typically use their fingers to move back and forth during this procedure.
 The patient then attempts to follow these movements using only their eyes.
 The rapid eye movements are broken down into saccadic eye movements.
 Meaning they are somewhat jerky and quick movements that are intended to alter the patient’s line of sight in an attempt to stabilize the vision with the moving object.